 What is obsessive compulsive disorder (OCD)?
 Many people do not fully understand what it means to have OCD.
 The usual idea is that of someone repeatedly washing their hands or perhaps locking and re-locking the door – actions that others obviously find quite strange; but there is more to being obsessive-compulsive than just that.

 While many with OCD are quite aware that there is something very irrational about how they act, others are not able to determine this.
 In fact, they simply believe that they are just more competitive or perhaps more concerned about their work than others.
+San Diego Christian Counseling can provide support in such cases.

 The reality, however, is that these so-called workaholics or very perfectionist people may, in fact, be suffering from OCD which causes them much more stress than usual, disrupting their personal and professional lives.